New Student Checklist

 - Log onto your ASIST account.

-- Click General Information and select Student Health Form.
+- Click on the Student tab and select Domestic Student Health Form.

 Step 5: Get your Higher One Card/Flames Pass